RUNX1 Deficiency – Definition

 Recommendations for Early Detection in Your Patients

-FPDMM patients should be treated at a center where they can receive adequate hemato-oncological care and genetic counseling.
+FPDMM patients should be linked to a center where they can receive appropriate haemato-oncological care and genetic counseling.

 The following early-detection procedures should be included:

-• FPDMM patients, their families, and their attending physicians should be familiar with suspicious clinical symptoms that indicate the development of leukemia.
+• FPDMM patients, their families, and their attending physicians should be aware of suspicious clinical symptoms that may indicate the development of leukaemia.

 Unfortunately, we are currently not aware of any support groups for patients with RUNX1 Deficiency.
 New information will be added as soon as it becomes available.